History of A500/42RH, A518/46RH 618/47RH

 The COMPUSHIFT Mini’s overdrive and TCC application strategy can be easily customized using the app.
 You can always start with the default calibrations provided by HGM electronics which work right out of the box.
 The defaults can be easily adjusted as per the provided instructions.

-To learn more on how to control the hydraulically operated Chrysler A500, A518 or A618 transmissions, head over to the COMPUSHIFT Mini’s Product Page.
+To learn more on transmission control of the hydraulically operated Chrysler A500, A518 or A618 transmissions, head over to the COMPUSHIFT Mini’s Product Page.